bauglir/Kroki.jl/docs/src/index.md

 package](https://bauglir.github.io/Kroki.jl/stable/api/#Kroki.LIMITED_DIAGRAM_SUPPORT).
-Given that this information is a mirror of the information available on [Kroki's website](https://kroki.io/#support), it may not be entirely accurate with regards to supported output formats.
+Given that this information is a mirror of the information available on [Kroki's website](https://kroki.io/#support), it may not be entirely accurate with regards to actually supported output formats.
 Support for output formats needs to be addressed within the Kroki service.

 ## Contents